iCharlesHu/swift-experimental-subprocess/README.md

     public let processIdentifier: ProcessIdentifier
 }

-@available(macOS 9999, *)
 extension Execution where Output == SequenceOutput {
     /// The standard output of the subprocess.
     /// Accessing this property will **fatalError** if
     /// - `.output` wasn't set to `.redirectToSequence` when the subprocess was spawned;
     /// - This property was accessed multiple times.
 Subprocess communicates with
-    ///   parent process via pipe under the hood and each pipe can only be consumed ones. public var standardOutput: some AsyncSequence<Data, any Swift.Error>
+    ///   parent process via pipe under the hood and each pipe can only be consumed once. public var standardOutput: some AsyncSequence<Data, any Swift.Error>
 }

-@available(macOS 9999, *)
 extension Execution where Error == SequenceOutput {
     /// The standard error of the subprocess.
     /// Accessing this property will **fatalError** if
     /// - `.error` wasn't set to `.redirectToSequence` when the subprocess was spawned;
     /// - This property was accessed multiple times.
 Subprocess communicates with
-    ///   parent process via pipe under the hood and each pipe can only be consumed ones. public var standardError: some AsyncSequence<Data, any Swift.Error>
+    ///   parent process via pipe under the hood and each pipe can only be consumed once. public var standardError: some AsyncSequence<Data, any Swift.Error>
 }

 #if canImport(WinSDK)
-/// A platform independent identifier for a subprocess.
+/// A platform independent identifier for a subprocess. public struct ProcessIdentifier: Sendable, Hashable, Codable {
-@available(macOS 9999, *)
-public struct ProcessIdentifier: Sendable, Hashable, Codable {
     /// Windows specifc process identifier value
     public let value: DWORD